lenderpanel

 Recently asked questions about conveyancing in Ottershaw

-Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what was supposed to be a simple, chain free conveyancing.
-Ottershaw is where the house is located.
+I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a quick, chain free conveyancing.
+Ottershaw is the location of the property.
 Is there any advice you can give?

-Flying freeholds in Ottershaw are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Ottershaw you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Ottershaw may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Ottershaw are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Ottershaw you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Ottershaw may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated